Welcome!

 The Goal - Expanded

-The goal is for all of us to have a good time, enjoy the flight, not get sick, and see interesting things.
+The goal is for all of us to have a good time, enjoy the flight, and see interesting things.
 When this is not happening you need to speak up -- I'd rather have a short happy flight than a long miserable one.

-Our helicopter is more cramped than the car we took to the airport, but usually people are more comfortable and do not get sick.
+The R22 helicopter is more "cozy" than the car we took to the airport, but usually people are more comfortable and do not get sick.
 Even people who get carsick fly fine in a helicopter.

-Helicopters are MY hobby but not yours.
+Helicopters are what I fly for fun but not what you do.
 That means if YOU are not having a good time we need to get you safely to the ground... and I will fly later :) Okay?
 If you are not comfortable either flying OR saying "I'm not having fun" you need to rethink if you want to try and fly.
-Being a passenger on a luxury airliner is one thing (you have to do it) but in a private helicopter you have a choice :) Exercise it :)
+Being a passenger on a luxury airliner is one thing (you have to do it to get to far away places) but in a private helicopter you have a choice :) Exercise it :)

 If you are not having fun then it is a great idea to tell the pilot (me) and let's call an end to it.
 I'm not into torturing my passengers, and you're not into being tortured.
 If you are we can discuss that on the ground.